The State of Finance: Global Financial Trends For 2021

 To keep up with these worrying levels of debt, some of the world’s central banks have been printing money at a potentially alarming rate.

-Both the Federal Reserve and the European Central Bank printed around three trillion dollars between 2018-2020, with results showing a significant rise for each of the five banks.
+The Federal Reserve and the European Central Bank printed around three trillion dollars between 2018-2020, showing a significant rise for each of the five banks.

 Global central bank balance sheets